 After a farce of a trial is held, complete with false witnesses, Caiaphas accuses Jesus of blasphemy.
 Caiaphas and all those gathered agree that he deserves death (Matthew 26:59 - 68, Mark 14:55 - 65).
 At 5 am another rigged trial is held before some religious leaders.
 He is then taken to Pontius Pilate around 6 am.

 The original charge of blasphemy against Christ is changed by the Jewish leaders to treason against Rome when they take him to the Roman authorities (John 18:33 - 36, HCSB).
 After questioning Christ is sent to Herod (Luke 23:7).
 The response he gave to Herod's many questions was silence (Luke 23:8 - 9).

 It is true that Scripture does not explicitly say why Jesus answered one authority but not another.
-It is also true that he, during his two trials before the Jewish leadership then questioning by the Roman governor, generally avoided saying anything except when He was ordered to, such as by the high priest while the Sanhedrin was trying Him (Mark 14:60 - 62; Matthew 26:62 - 65).
-He behaved this way in order to fulfill the prophecy in Isaiah (Isaiah 53:7).
+It is also true that he, during his two trials before the Jewish leadership and then questioning by Pilate, generally avoided saying anything except when He was ordered to (see Mark 14:60 - 62; Matthew 26:62 - 65).
+Jesus behaved this way in order to fulfill the prophecy in Isaiah (Isaiah 53:7).